 Because of the abundance of amenities and the clarity of the route markings and maintenance, it is gaining popularity among solo trekkers.
-Additionally facilitating interactions with local service providers for solo travelers is the fact that locals can understand and converse with you.
+Additionally, facilitating interactions with local service providers for solo travelers is the fact that locals can understand and converse with you.

 However, Altitude sickness is the primary risk factor on the Everest Base Camp Trek.
-A well-acclimatized group that is aware of the signs of altitude sickness may safely complete EBC Trek.
+A well-acclimatized group is aware of the signs of altitude sickness may safely complete EBC Trek.

 It is possible to convert most major foreign currencies into Nepalese rupees at local banks and reputed money exchangers in Kathmandu and around Thamel.

-Even with the 500 Rupees service fee, you may only withdraw up to 35,000 Rupees from an ATM when using a foreign card.
+Even with the 500 Rupees service fee, you may only withdraw up to 35,000 from an ATM when using a foreign card.
 However, we recommend coming to Kathmandu with cash to perform a currency exchange.

 Even though the water seems perfectly safe to drink, you shouldn’t risk it.
 Try iodine pills or buy bottled or boiling water instead.

 With the recent installation of phone lines in most of the villages in the Khumbu region, hikers may now take advantage of reliable cell service across the area.
-Nepal Telecom and Ncell, the two major providers, both provide excellent trailside coverage and are compatible with almost all international roaming services.
+Nepal Telecom and Ncell, the two major providers, provide excellent trailside coverage and are compatible with almost all international roaming services.

 For those seeking adventure in the Khumbu Everest area, the finest trek package is the 14-day Everest Base Camp Trek.
 This 14-day journey to Everest base camp travels over an exhilarating, historic trail that Edmund Hillary and Tenzing Sherpa used.
 For tourists from all over the globe, it is one of the most well-liked and challenging trekking locations.

-Major highlights of the 14-day EBC trek
+Significant highlights of the 14-day EBC trek

 - Visit Namche Bazaar, the Sherpa capital, and a hive of activity.